 - Information that identifies you, such as your name and Social Security number.

 - Information that you tell your doctor or health care provider, such as:

 - o Your medical history.

 - o How you feel at the time of your visit.

 - o Your family health history.

 - The results of your examination.

 - Test results.

 - Treatment received in a hospital.

 - X-rays, records made by heart monitors, and similar items.

 - Medicine prescribed.

 - Notes your doctor makes about you.

 - Other information about things that can affect your health or health care.

-You have the right to see and get a copy of these records whether they are kept on paper or are kept on a computer.
+You have the right to see, get a copy of, and amend these records whether they are kept on paper, on a computer or in another format.